thosgood/this-weeks-finds/markdown/151-200/week189.md

 week189

 Being deeply in love with space and time, I always like to read about rulers and clocks.
-There\'s a bunch of articles about time in the September issue of Scientific American, including a neat one about the latest progress in chronometry:
+There's a bunch of articles about time in the September issue of Scientific American, including a neat one about the latest progress in chronometry: